-Template | Tasks Involved in Running a Peer Support Group
+Template | Tasks Involved In Running A Peer Support Group

 On the next two pages, we have a table with common tasks and a place to track who will handle what.
-You can make your own or write on this one.
+You can use this template as is, or as inspiration to create your own.

-Tasks Involved in Running a Peer Support Group
+Tasks Involved In Running A Peer Support Group

-Task Assigned to

-Welcoming and orienting members.
+Task Assigned to Welcoming and orienting members.
 Welcome new members.
 Share information about the group and meetings.
 Answer their questions.

-O Answer their questions.

 Meeting preparations.

-Ensure everything is ready for meeting (space, materia al,

-emergency contacts etc.).

-Remind members of date, time, and other information
+Ensure everything is ready for meeting (space, material, emergency contacts, etc.).
+Remind members of date, time, and other information.
 Assist with room set up and clean up.
 Support members.
 Help members arrive to the meeting place.
 Provide technical assistance during virtual meeting.

-Help with name tags, finding the washroom etc.
+Help with name tags, finding the washroom, etc. Program tracking.

-Program tracking.

 Take attendance.
 Note and share important resources or links.
 Hand-out and collect surveys.
 Guide and facilitate discussions during meetings.
 Guide discussions.
 Engage members.
 Track members.

-Maintain a list of members and attendance.
+Task Assigned to Maintain a list of members and attendance.
 Maintain a list of emergency contacts.
 Secure and confidential storage of records.
-Managing relationships with local and organizational partners.
+Managing relationships with partners.
 Develop new and maintain relationships with partners.
 Discuss the needs of the group.
 Share updates.
 Manage resources.
 Find other sources of support in the community.
 Plan ways to find or raise funds for the program Track group finances.
 Tracking fees, donations, expenses, etc. Maintain budget.
 Tax reporting.
 Expand and promote the program.
 Connect with more people living with stroke in the community.
-Plan special events, celebrations, fund raisers etc.
+Plan special events, celebrations, fundraisers, etc.